agrc/gis.utah.gov/sharing/open-data/index.md

 ### Step 5: 🔎 Review (You and Us)
 {: .text-left}

 We will review your submission against the qualifications and reach out with any questions.
-You can track this in the `AGRC's Process` section of the issue.
+You can track this in the `UGRC's Process` section of the issue.
 Once everything looks good, we'll send you an invite to the appropriate SGID group if you're not already a member.

 ### Step 6: 📤 Publish (You)
 {: .text-left}